A Black-Scholes user's guide to the Bachelier model: Greeks, hedging, and exchange margin

 This section discusses the Greeks and delta hedging under the Bachelier and DBS models.
 We first explain the difference in Greeks between the Bachelier and BS models in Section~\ref{ssec:greeks}.
 Then, we reconcile the difference with backbone and vega-rotated delta in Section~\ref{ssec:backbone}.
+The backbone also gives insights on the exchange margin difference between the Bachelier and BS models in Section~\ref{ssec:margin}.